Nekres/Cloud-Rest-api/README.md

-#How to deploy
+# How to deploy
-you need docker and maven installed, nothing else. sh Build.sh
+you need docker and maven installed, nothing else.<p>
+sh Build.sh
 # Cloud-Rest-api
 GET API CALLS<p>